aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/extendedattributedefinition/_index.md

 ```

 Sets a graphical indicators info associated with the extended attribute.
+Applicable to MPP format.

 **Parameters:**
 | Parameter | Type | Description |